yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatscreen.md

-- You can **Transfer** a ticket to a particular configured [Group](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/groups) if the query is of a particular topic and anyone from that group will be able to answer it.
-The ticket can be transferred to an [Agent](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/agents) if you know that this query can be resolved only by the selected agent.
-The ticket is transferred to an agent even if they are offline.
+- You can **Transfer** a live chat to a particular configured [Group](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/groups) if the query is of a particular topic and anyone from that group will be able to answer it.
+The live chat can be transferred to an [Agent](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/agents) if you know that this query can be resolved only by the selected agent.
+The live chat is transferred to an agent even if they are offline.

 <img src="https://i.imgur.com/pI10HoR.png" alt="drawing" width="70%"/>